 Successful participation is determined by the instructors in consultation with program administration.
 Successful participation is based on attendance, class participation, satisfactory completion of assignments, and adherence to the program's community standards.
-Successful completion is determined by the teachers and the Director for Faculty and Instruction.

 Because learning in our courses is so much based on what goes on in class and because the sessions are so short in duration, it is important that students attend all or virtually all class sessions.
 A student who misses multiple class sessions may not receive a Certification of Participation, even if those absences are excused.
 Unexcused absences can lead to dismissal from the program.
 Attendance is carefully monitored.

 Community Standards & Academic Integrity

 Program participants are expected to function, both intellectually and in terms of maturity, at the level of University students.
 The Community Standards are designed to ensure the safety and well-being of the students and the integrity of the University.